State-by-state updates on demonstrations planned

 Salt Lake City

+Yet, by Sunday afternoon, it became clear that those crowds wouldn’t materialize.
+Though there was some Boogaloo presence as well as other armed protesters only identified as the “Bois of Liberty, » their numbers were small.
+Only about 15 anti-government protesters materialized from both groups, The Salt Lake Tribune reported.

+Boogaloo event organizer Tyson Reese told the Tribune that the event would remain peaceful and was meant to be a “morale booster” for citizens upset with their government.
+The “Bois of Liberty” said that their ranks would also remain peaceful.

-Cox has asked the National Guard, Utah Highway Patrol and local police departments to stand by to intervene and protect the Capitol in case protests turn violent.
+Still, Cox asked the National Guard, Utah Highway Patrol and local police departments to stand by to intervene and protect the Capitol in case protests turn violent.

-“We respect the right of Utah residents to peaceably assemble as guaranteed in the U.S. Constitution,” Cox said in a statement.
-“But we draw the line at threats to physical safety or to the Utah Capitol building.
-No violence of any kind will be tolerated.”

-One group secured a permit to protest at the Capitol on Sunday, according to state troopers.
-Authorities expect 500 to 1,500 people to attend.

 Vermont

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday